How to tip in Mexico? The rules are similar to those in the United States, with a few variations.

 At Hotels and All-Inclusive Resorts

-For carrying your luggage to your hotel room, give bellhops 20 to 40 pesos (US$1–$2) per bag, depending on how big your suitcases are and how far they had to be schlepped.
+For carrying your luggage to your hotel room, give bellhops 20 to 50 pesos (about US$1–$2) per bag, depending on how big your suitcases are and how far they had to be schlepped.

-Leave the same amount—20 to 40 pesos (US$1–$2)—each day in your room for the housekeeping staff.
+Leave the same amount—20 to 50 pesos (about US$1–$2)—each day in your room for the housekeeping staff.

 Standard tipping procedure at all-inclusive resorts on the Riviera Maya and in other beachy areas is less clear-cut.